The matching polytope has exponential extension complexity: Introduction

+Here, $\delta(U)$ denotes the set of edges that have exactly one endpoint in $U$.
 We omit the number $n$ of nodes if they are clear from the context.
 Note that there are only $n$ degree constraints and $O(n^2)$ non-negativity constraints, but $2^{\Omega(n)}$ odd set inequalities.
-Any linear function can be optimized over $P_{PM}$ in strongly polynomial time using Edmonds algorithm~\cite{matchingPolytop-Edmonds1965}.
+Any linear function can be optimized over $P_{PM}$ in strongly polynomial time using Edmonds' algorithm~\cite{matchingPolytop-Edmonds1965}.
 Moreover, given any point $x \notin P_{PM}$, a violating inequality can be found in polynomial time via the equivalence of optimization and separation or using Gomory-Hu trees, see Padberg and Rao~\cite{MinimumOddCuts-PadbergRao1982}.
 There are compact formulations for $P_{PM}$ for special graph classes~\cite{CompactLPforPerfectMatchingOnBoundedGenusSurfacesGerards1991} and every \emph{active cone} of $P_{PM}$ admits a compact formulation~\cite{VenturaEisenbrandORL03}.
-Moreover, the best known upper bound on the extension complexity in general graphs is $\textrm{poly}(n) \cdot 2^{n/2}$~\cite{ExtendedForm-and-Rand-Protocolls-FaenzaFioriniGrappeTiwary-ISCO12}, which follows from the fact that $\textrm{poly}(n) \cdot 2^{n/2}$ many randomly taken complete bipartite graphs cover all matchings and that the convex hull of the union of polytopes can be described with a few extra inequalities~\cite{DisjunctiveProgramming-Balas85}.
+Moreover, the best known upper bound on the extension complexity in general graphs is $\textrm{poly}(n) \cdot 2^{n/2}$~\cite{ExtendedForm-and-Rand-Protocolls-FaenzaFioriniGrappeTiwary-ISCO12}, which follows from the fact that $\textrm{poly}(n) \cdot 2^{n/2}$ many randomly taken complete bipartite graphs cover all matchings and that the convex hull of the union of polytopes can be described with an extended formulation whose size is basically the sum of the individual number of inequalities~\cite{DisjunctiveProgramming-Balas85}.
 Moreover,